 In order to play Monopoly online, you’ll need a fairly modern device such as an Xbox One or PS4, or a PC with enough processing power to get through the game.
 For Stadia you’ll need a Chromecast and a Stadia controller.
 You can’t play like this without an internet connection, and you’ll end up frustrated if connections weaken and drop when you’re part-way through a game.

 5. Play Monopoly against the computer

 If you don’t want to play online against real people, many versions of Monopoly on consoles, smartphones, and PCs will generate AI competitors.

 You can choose to play against one or more computer-controlled players.
 If you’re wondering how to play Monopoly by yourself, but want the full game experience, getting a console version of the game is usually the easiest way.

 Monopoly’s been sold as a console game since way back in the late 1980s, with a version on the Sega Master System.
 The original PlayStation included a great version, and even on the latest consoles you can avoid online play and stick to single-player offline.

 When you play Monopoly on a video game console, you’ll enjoy the full experience of one-player Monopoly.
 This is just like the real game, but with AI players in place of actual competitors.
-You don’t need a steady internet connection or the latest devices.
+You don’t need a steady internet connection (unless you’re using Stadia, which streams the game itself) or the latest devices.
 Getting your hands on an old copy of the game and an old console shouldn’t be too difficult.

 When you play Monopoly offline with a games console, you might be frustrated by the AI players that you’re up against.
 Be prepared to spend some time finding the perfect difficulty level.
 Particularly if you set the level too low, your AI competitors will become very predictable.